 Join us for a reading in Spanish and English with renowned poet Fernando Valverde, author of The Insistence of Harm.
-UVA professor Samuel Amago will be reading Fernando Valverde’s poems in translation.
+Professor Allen Josephs will be reading Fernando Valverde’s poems in translation.
 This event will be free and open to the public.

 The Insistence of Harm is a series of poignant lyric poems that takes readers from India to the Balkans to Spain and to Latin America, exploring the nature of “harm” in its various guises—war, disease, heartbreak, suicide.
 The poems grapple with both the reality of loss and the distance that language imposes on it.
 The English translations by Allen Josephs and Laura Juliet Wood effectively capture both tone and content while attending to subtle nuances of the original Spanish, bringing a new and important voice to students of Spanish and poetry readers alike.